||Volunteer with the Proctor Farmers’ Market!

 Time commitment: You could either volunteer from 9:00 am to 2:00 pm (with a break for lunch) or choose a morning shift (9:00 am to 11:30 am) or an afternoon shift (11:30 am to 2:00 pm) on as many Saturdays as you wish!

-To welcome children to the Market, we're going to have a dedicated kids booth every week.
+To welcome children to the Market, we have a dedicated kids booth every week.
 We need someone at this booth to introduce kids to the weekly activity.
 We would also welcome help in creating these activities.
 We're looking for activities that are based on Market themes and educate kids about farms and locally-grown produce.
 These activities should use natural materials (no foam!).
 Some activities that have worked well in the past are: market scavenger hunts, Market Bingo, and pictures to color.
 Your kids are welcome to come to the market with you to help in this booth.

 Time commitment: You may create an activity at your convenience.
 At market shifts will be from 9:00-11:30 and 11:30-2:00.